Martin5009/Martin5009.github.io/cabinet.md

   </a>

 # Summary
   As part of an embedded systems course, I and two of my friends constructed a 1/5 scale arcade cabinet using an STM32L432KC microcontroller and an ICE40UP5K FPGA.
 As shown in Figure 1, the project involved integrating together five digital systems: an MCU, FPGA, LED matrix, speaker, and Wii Nunchuk controller.
 I was solely responsible for interfacing the FPGA, LED matrix, and speaker with the MCU, so I will mostly speak to that part of the project.
+Shoutout to my friends Lawrence and Cecilia for their great work on the I2C controller communication and mechanical design of the cabinet.

 <div style="text-align: left">
   <img src="../assets/E155 Labs - Project System Block Diagram.jpeg" alt="logo" width="900" />